Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/select.md

 ## 9. Running and Returning from a Select Statement

-The SurrealDB ORM package provides the `ReturnableSelect` trait that defines several functions to run a select statement and return results in different ways.
+The Surreal ORM package provides the `ReturnableSelect` trait that defines several functions to run a select statement and return results in different ways.
 These functions include `return_none`, `return_first`, `return_one`, `return_one_unchecked`, and `return_many`.